theRealAph/ScopeLocals/README.md

-# Scope-local variables
+# Extent-local variables

 ## Summary

 Define a standard, lightweight way to pass contextual information from a caller to callees in the currently executing thread, and in some cases to a group of threads.
-In particular, scope locals are intended to replace `ThreadLocal`s for sharing information with a very large number of threads.
+In particular, extent locals are intended to replace `ThreadLocal`s for sharing information with a very large number of threads.
 This usage especially applies to Project Loom's virtual threads.